-Component/ Stakeholders Issues Issue Addressed in ESMP season in current scenario which need to be focused upon A number of permanent shops is situated on embankment of Upper Rampur Khal at Eviction of encroachers is minimised by alternate design alternatives.
+Component/ Stakeholders Issues Issue Addressed in ESMP season in current scenario which need to be focused upon on embankment of Upper Rampur Khal at Eviction of encroachers is minimised by alternate design alternatives.
 However, compensation will be provided to all encroachers / squatters.
+Low lying area located on country side near Dharasimul Baidaipur, 24-pur bazar may be raised by dumping desilted material.
 Only river desiltation activity is proposed for Mundeswari river.
-River desiltation activity will not affect tree located on embankment.
-Damodar left embankment may be affected due to strengthening work.
-Protection wall will be provided against all such pond located on country side toe line. channel shall be converted to pucca bridge This is not in line with project objective.
-Possibility will be explored under state funded projects. location for use in summer season Alternative measures are proposed under Irrigation Modernization, where there is precedence of Boro band construction. construction of flood wall / embankment Eviction of encroachers is minimised by alternate design alternatives.
+River desiltation activity will not affect tree located on embankment. • Protection wall will be provided against all such pond located on country side toe line. channel shall be converted to pucca bridge This is not in line with project objective.
+Possibility will be explored under state funded projects.
+Boro band shall be constructed in more location for use in summer season Alternative measures are proposed under Irrigation Modernization, where there is precedence of Boro band construction. construction of flood wall / embankment Eviction of encroachers is minimised by alternate design alternatives.
 However, compensation will be provided to all encroachers / squatters.
 Rampur Khal & Moja Damodar are to be re-sectioned 12 km. of Rampur canal will be desilted.
 There are almost 110 canals flowing in Howrah and Hooghly district.
 41 canals are considered for desiltation on priority basis.
 Possibility of Rampur canal desiltation will be explored under state funded project/s.
 Horal) to connect with Mundeswari river.
 This canal causes inundation to agriculture land.
 There are almost 110 canals flowing in Howrah and Hooghly district.
 41 canals are considered for desiltation on priority basis.
 Possibility will be explored under state funded projects.
-Banstala.
-Possibility will be explored under state funded project/s. diversion with Madaria canal Desiltation of Dakatia diversion channel Item has been dropped to avoid land acquisition issue.
-Desittation of Dakatta diversion channel There are almost 110 canals flowing in Howrah and Hooghly district.
+Possibility will be explored under state funded Banstala.
+Establishing new channel to link Dakatia project/s.
+Item has been dropped to avoid land acquisition diversion with Madaria canal Desiltation of Dakatia diversion channel issue.
+There are almost 110 canals flowing in Howrah and Hooghly district.
 41 canals are considered for desiltation on priority basis.
 Possibility will be explored under state funded projects. has been affected by Arsenic.
-The safe drinking water facilities shall be provided to all community and workers.
-This does not come under purview of project.
-However, contractor will provided safe drinking water to all of its workers. down to DPMU/ SPMU office each time.
+The safe drinking water facilities shall be provided to all community and workers. down to DPMU/ SPMU office each time.
 He suggested to include Panchayet Samiti and Zila Parishad as second and third tier of grievance redressal nodal point.
 Bottom level of PRI system i.e Gram Panchayat is given 1st tier responsibility for grievance redressal.
 This is very common practice in West Bengal.
 GP member may resolve any grievance in consultation with other PRI members at higher level.
 Canal resectioning, slope lining and renovation of existing irrigation structures are proposed to improve irrigation facility.